1601-mma2013/Checked/README.md

 user and customer archetypes

 1. **goals**
+	- Make user life easier, to find your things in more easy way

 2. Patterns in user and customer behaviors
+	-People always like to do packing in last minute, will forgot to bring something important when going out from home

 3. attitudes
+	-Smart detector

 4. aptitudes
+	-Scan the things that you want, make sure all the stuff that you want is inside your bag

 5. environments
+	-The device can use in a bag, either you place your scanner in hand bag or luggage

 6. tools
+	-It is a scanner that connect with your phone/tablet, use with an application

 7. challenges
+	-To make sure all the stuff is in the bag

 ### b.
 Other Models
 Represent domain factors beyond individual users and customers
 1. Workflows among multiple people
+	-You can scan several things, as much as you can, when you listed out in your devices, through the application

 2. environments
+	-Place device in a bag/luggage

 3. artifacts
+	-Smart detector

 # II.
 Synthesis
 ## 3. Requirements Definition
 ### a.
 Context Scenarios